Women in Pakistan: Education

-Girls of rural areas are facing many problems regarding their studies.
-There are several issues and causes of education problems for girls in rural areas of Pakistan.

-Inaccessibility of education in Pakistan, especially in backward areas is a result of distance, child labour, scarcity of teachers, local leaders, frequent policy changes and fear of losing power.

-In Rural KPK and Balochistan women are severely bound by cultural constraints and prejudices.
-They are involved in reproductive and productive and community work for 14 to 18 hours.
-Women, which are 51% on the country's population, have been forced to just bear children for their husband and remain within their houses.
-In Balochistan, female literacy rate stands between 15 and 25%.

-In backward areas, girls schools are far away from their homes, many families cannot afford travelling expenses for their children.
-Separate schools for girls are not available.
-Girls live in fear due to extremist policy.
-In KPK militant groups have blasted thousands of schools because they are against women education, they have given threats to several governments and private girls school for stopping girls education.
+In rural areas, girls' schools are far away from their homes; many families cannot afford travel expenses for their children.
+Girls live in fear due to extremist policies.
+In Khyber Pakhtunkhwa, militant groups have bombed girls' schools and pressured several governments to make women's education less attainable through threats.

+In some regions, women are severely bound by cultural constraints and prejudices, as they are often involved in domestic work for over 14 hours per day.
+In Balochistan, for example, female literacy rate stands between 15 and 25%.

-This feudal system leaves the underpowered, women in particular, in a very vulnerable position.
+This system leaves the underpowered, women in particular, in a very vulnerable position.
 The long-lived socio-cultural belief that women play a reproductive role within the confines of the home leads to the belief that educating women holds no value.
-Although the government declared that all children of the ages 5–16 can go to school, there are 7.261 million children out of school at the primary level in Pakistan, and 58% are female (UNESCO, Education for All Global Monitoring Report 2011).
+Although the government declared that all children of ages 5–16 can go to school, there are 7.261 million children out of school at the primary level in Pakistan, and 58% are female (UNESCO, Education for All Global Monitoring Report 2011).
 Although girls have the right to get an education legally, in many rural regions of Pakistan girls are strongly discouraged from going to school and discriminated against, as there are violent acts such as acid throwing which many girls fall victim to for attending school.